 The studio version of Incident on 57th Street contained, only in embryonic form, The Beast it became live.

 Jablonski met Springsteen after a solo acoustic show.
 He paid a few weeks’ wages for a seat in the orchestra pit.
-Paul Molitor, in the front row behind him, was teased for having a crappy seat.
+Paul Molitor, in the front row behind him, was teased by Jablonski for having a crappy seat.
 Jablonski told Bruce, “You know how you just made a concept album based on The Grapes of Wrath?
 Consider a reggae album inspired by Duck Soup.”
 Bruce laughed.
 He’s always laughing.